harisaurus/electron-workshop/README.md

   - Windows 7 or later.
 Older Windows versions are not supported and will not work.
   - x86 and x64 binaries are provided for Windows.
 - Mac
   - OS X 10.9 or later.
-Older OS X versions are not supported and will not work.
+Older macOS versions are not supported and will not work.
   - Only 64bit binaries are provided.
 - Linux
   - Ubuntu 12.04 is the most stable and guaranteed to work.